 - HOW you talk about it

 - HOW OFTEN you talk about it

-- If the TEEN FEELS they are IMPORTANT and LOVED by their parents, and
+- If the TEEN FEELS he or she is IMPORTANT and LOVED by his or her parents, and

 - WHAT is said

 Think about your conversations, or lack of conversations, about sex and the associated risks with your own parent or caregiver when you were an adolescent.
 What impact did these conversations, or lack of them, have on you?

 If relevant, what were the positive take-aways from these conversations?

 What would you say or do differently in your conversations with your child?

 Have you had conversations with your adolescent about sex and associated risks?
 Why or why not?

 What topics or information might be helpful for you to discuss in future conversations with your child?